 Sometimes we need to be able to convert slope percent to degrees ...

 Arctan (or inverse tangent) is the opposite of tangent.
 Remember tangent converts an angle to a ratio - well ... arctan converts a ratio to an angle.
-Forget all the mathematical proofs … to convert from slope ratio (or percent) to slope degrees you will use Arctan.
-Please do not be afraid (“step away from that Course Drop Form”) – it is simply a button on your calculator that will magically convert slope percent to degrees.
-Just so you know, 32 degrees is equivalent to 63% slope (try looking into your clinometer to check this).
-To practice on your calculator ... punch “0.63” into your calculator, then punch the button(s) for “arctan” – you will get ~32 (degrees).
-So, the equation to convert slope percent to degrees is:
+Forget all the mathematical proofs … to convert from slope ratio to slope degrees you will use Arctan.
+To practice on your calculator ... if your slope was 63% you would punch “0.63” into your calculator, then punch the button(s) for “arctan” – you will get ~32 (degrees).
+So, the equation to convert slope ratio to degrees is:

 When we traverse in the 'real world' we take measures of slope distance (SD) and steepness (slope %).
 However, in order to map features in their proper place we need to convert SD to HD (horizontal distance).

 Measures of slope in degrees are useful in converting slope distance to horizontal distance.
 Remember cosine is “adjacent over hypotenuse”.
 If you consider “adjacent” = horizontal distance and “hypotenuse” = slope distance, then cosine = HD / SD.
 Think of cosine as the ratio of horizontal distance to slope distance.
 If this ratio (i.e. cosine) = 0.85, then for every 1 m of slope distance you are actually traveling only 0.85 m horizontal.
 A slope of 32° has a cosine of 0.85.
 (Try 'plugging' 32 into your calculator and then press the COS button - you should get 0.848).